JimGalvan/OpenMRS-Web-Tests/README.md

 OpenMRS is an open-source electronic medical record (EMR) platform, designed for efficient patient data management and healthcare delivery, especially in resource-constrained environments.
 Its modular architecture and global community support enable customization, interoperability, and adaptation to various healthcare settings.

+## Instructions
+To run all the test cases and generate a report, execute in the terminal the command:  `python -m pytest --html=report.html`

 ## Test Case 1 Description
 The `test_add_patient` test case simulates the process of adding a patient to the application, following a structured approach using the Page Object Model to interact with web elements efficiently and apply the required actions.